medibloc/panacea-js-old/docs/medjs-cryptography.rst

   var hashUtil = Cryptography.hash;
   hashUtil.hashData(msg);

-To hash message, you can use ``Cryptography.hash.hashData(msg)``.
-It use SHA3_256 algorithm and returns 256bit hexadecimal string.
+To hash messages, you can use ``Cryptography.hash.hashData(msg)``.
+This function uses SHA3_256 algorithm and returns 256bit hexadecimal string.

 ----------
 Parameters